98 Results

 Phil Roeder (flickr) (CC BY 2.0)

-Lap Swim Ages 16+FitnessThe LHS Pool will be closed for renovations from approximately Mid-November 2025 thru all of January 2026.
-The Litchfield High School Pool is open for lap swim.
+Lap Swim Ages 16+FitnessThe Litchfield High School Pool is open for lap swim.
 Lap swimmers should swim at an intermediate level or above.
 The lap swim schedule is subject to change depending on attendance and scheduling of a lifeguard.
 Punch passes can be purchased online but need to be picked up at the Community Education office before attending lap swim.
 Lifeguards DO NOT sell lap swim passes at the pool.
 Enter using door 11 in between the middle school and high school to access the pool.
-Follow the red signs to the pool.Winter/Spring 2026 -
+Follow the red signs to the pool. *Lap swim fees will be increasing on May 1, 2026.
+This is due to the wage increases for our lifeguards.Summer 2026 -

 Litchfield High SchoolBuilding